Z11nx/airgapped-qr-transfer/README.md

 **Camera-scanned file transfer that never touches a network.**

 A single HTML file that turns any screen and camera into a file transfer link.
 One device displays a stream of animated QR codes, another device points its camera at the screen and reconstructs the file.
-No wifi, no Bluetooth, no server, no cloud in between, just light.

 ## How it works